-- Given the cheap nature of diatomaceous earth sold in bulk, please don’t be stingy with its application.
+- Given the cheap nature of DE sold in bulk, please don’t be stingy with its application.
 This is cost-effective pest control, so it’s best just to get it done the first time.
 It can be used proactively to prevent an infestation, so apply it liberally around your house and the prized petunias.
 If you’ve got an infestation and know where the nest it, make it rain diatomaceous earth!

 - Once the battle is over and the war is won, clean it up.
 A good wash down of all surfaces with a hose or mop and bucket will do the trick.
 This will prevent the ants from returning and make your home and garden presentable once again.

 Well, there you have it, a cost-effective and proven solution to all your pesky insect needs – especially the eradication of ants.

 And unlike other pest control solutions, you don’t need to keep Fido and the kids out of the way.
 But not with diatomaceous earth, it’s super easy and convenient.
 It is a great all-around ant killer that almost immediately takes effect, and it is biologically safe.